amarantha-k/cbas/_drafts/primer-beer.md

     ORDER BY nb.brewer
     LIMIT 5;

-The expected result in this case is:
+The expected result in this case is as below:

     [ {
         "phone": "512.707.2337",